BrittaRude/BrittaRude.github.io/inputs_about/_posts/2021-08-12-britta-rude-research.md

 - The World Bank, 2021.
 Gender Scorecard.
 El Salvador.

 - The World Bank, 2021.
 Country Policy and Institutional Assessment.
 El Salvador.

 - The World Bank, 2021/22.
+Event series on the forest sector and its potential to fight poverty and to promote socio-economic development.
+Paraguay.

+- The World Bank, 2021/22.
 Assessing vulnerability to poverty through the Vulnerability Tool.
 El Salvador.